Xylopia acutiflora

-Xylopia acutiflora (Dunal.)
-A. Rich is a small tree that grows up to 15 m high, it belongs to the Annonaceae family.
+Xylopia acutiflora is a species of flowering plant in the Annonaceae family.
+It is small tree that grows up to 15 m high.
+It is native to Guinea, Sierra Leone, Liberia, and western Côte d'Ivoire in west Africa.

 Description

 Brown pubescent twigs mixed with erect and short hairs.
-Leaf blades chartaceous, concolorous - slightly discolorous, elliptic - elliptic-lanceolate, larger blades, 5.3 - 11.7 cm long and 2.3 - 4.3 cm wide; acute to acuminate at apex and cuneate at base.
+Leaf blades chartaceous, concolorous–slightly discolorous, elliptic–elliptic-lanceolate, larger blades, 5.3 - 11.7 cm long and 2.3 - 4.3 cm wide; acute to acuminate at apex and cuneate at base.
 Flowers are solitary Fruit green - reddish tinged exterior, scarlet endocarp, up to born on a pedicel.
 Seed, ovate- ellipsoid, monocarps have two rows of seed.

 Distribution

-Native to West Africa, found in lowland forests.
+It is native to Guinea, Sierra Leone, Liberia, and western Côte d'Ivoire, where it grows in lowland moist forests.

 Uses

 In Ghana and among the Ehotile people of Akanland, root extracts from the species is used as a sexual stimulant and as a chewing stick.
 Seeds are crushed and used as spice, wood obtained are used as material to make canoe paddles, spears or bows.